Secure Cloud Storage Protocols with Data Dynamics Using Secure Network Coding Techniques: Construction of a DSCS Protocol Using an SNC Protocol

 \subsection{DSCS I: A DSCS Protocol Using an SNC Protocol}

-In this section, we construct a secure cloud storage protocol for dynamic data (DSCS I) from the secure network coding (SNC) protocol proposed by Catalano et al.~\cite{Dario_PKC} which is secure in the standard model.\footnote{Random oracle model~\cite{BR_RO} is a model of computation that assumes the existence of a truly random function, and a cryptographic scheme is proven secure in this model assuming a cryptographic hash function used in the scheme to be a truly random function.
-On the other hand, the standard model (or plain model) is a model of computation where the security of a cryptographic scheme relies \textit{only} on some complexity assumptions (e.g., discrete logarithm assumption~\cite{Dlog_McCurley}).} DSCS I uses a rank-based authenticated skip list to ensure the freshness of the dynamic data.
-Let $h$ be the \textit{collision-resistant} hash function used in the rank-based authenticated skip list we use in our construction.
-We assume that the file $F$ to be outsourced to the server is a collection of $m$ vectors (or blocks, according to Definition~\ref{def:dscs}) each of dimension $n$.
+In this section, we construct a publicly verifiable DSCS protocol (DSCS I) from the SNC protocol proposed by Catalano et al.~\cite{Dario_PKC} which is secure in the standard model.
+DSCS I uses a rank-based authenticated skip list to ensure the freshness of the dynamic data.
+Let $h$ be the \textit{collision-resistant} hash function used in the rank-based authenticated skip list.
+We assume that the file $F$ to be outsourced is a collection of $m$ vectors (or blocks, according to Definition~\ref{def:dscs}) each of dimension $n$.
 We note that a data block is the unit the file is split into, such that an authentication tag is assigned to each block (thus, in this paper, a block represents a vector).
 We call each of the $n$ components of a vector a segment.
-We assume that each such segment is $\lambda$ bits long.
-We provide a detailed description of the DSCS I procedures as follows.
-We note that the procedures KeyGen, Outsource, Prove and Verify in DSCS I call the procedures SNC.KeyGen, SNC.TagGen, SNC.Combine and SNC.Verify (respectively) of the underlying SNC protocol~\cite{Dario_PKC} along with performing other operations related to the skip list.
+We assume that each such segment is $\lambda$-bit long.
+We describe the algorithms involved in DSCS I as follows.
+We note that the algorithms KeyGen, Outsource, Prove and Verify in DSCS I call the algorithms SNC.KeyGen, SNC.TagGen, SNC.Combine and SNC.Verify (respectively) of the underlying SNC protocol~\cite{Dario_PKC} along with performing other operations related to the skip list.